The client is a global leader in flash memory storage solutions. They needed a solution for the secure storage of confidential data on their SD cards.

 The solution was aimed at governmental institutions that deal with lots of confidential data.

-Japan’s police force was among the first who incorporated the new secure technology.
+Japanese police agencies were among the first who incorporated the new secure technology.
 Since some certain crimes in Japan are not subject to statute of limitations, the ability to retain evidence for many decades is a must.
-Japan’s law enforcement agency has integrated the “tamper-proof” cards into its forensic image archiving system to reap the following benefits:
+Japanese law enforcement agencies have integrated the “tamper-proof” cards into its forensic image archiving system to reap the following benefits:

 Built on the TrustedFlash™ platform with integrated digital rights management capabilities, the WORM-enabled SD card utilizes RSA 128/256 algorithm for public-key cryptography and supports the leading advanced encryption standards such as AES 128/256, SHA 128/256, and Digital Certificate.

 WORM-enabled SD cards have proven invaluable for a wide array of fields where having convenient access to protected data like video, audio, confidential information, and personal data, is especially critical.

 This technology has also been widely adopted in the commercial sectors by suppliers of music, games, films and other content that sell products for mobile phones, laptops, PDAs and other portable devices, either in the form of cards available in retail stores or as downloadable files.